1 Million Immigrants Apprehended By Border Patrol In 2019, Up 88 Percent From Last Year

 — Yamiche Alcindor (@Yamiche) October 8, 2019

-Since he campaigned for the presidency in 2016, the president has issued tough rhetoric and policies regarding immigration, and it has been a tumultuous year for CBP and its various associated agencies.
-Controversy ensured earlier this year over policies that separated children from their parents at facilities along the southern border.
+Since he campaigned for the presidency in 2016, Donald Trump has issued tough rhetoric and policies regarding immigration, and it has been a tumultuous year for CBP and its various associated agencies.
+Controversy ensued earlier this year over policies that separated children from their parents at facilities along the southern border.
 The quality of those facilities was also drawn into question following claims made by Democratic lawmakers who visited the facilities over the summer.

-Notably, Democrat Rep. Alexandria Ocasio-Cortez, had claimed that detained migrants in custody were directed to drink water from toilets water fountains when the water fountains that were attached to them were not functioning.
-CBP denied that this was the case, though other claims against the facilities included allegations of malnutrition and over-crowded facilities
+Notably, Democrat Rep. Alexandria Ocasio-Cortez had claimed that detained migrants in custody were directed to drink water from toilets when the water fountains that were attached to them were not functioning.
+CBP denied that this was the case, though other claims against the facilities included allegations of malnutrition and overcrowding.

-In July, a Facebook group organized by Border Patrol employees was found to have contained crude memes and statements about immigrants and about lawmakers, including Rep. Ocasio-Cortez.
+In July, a Facebook group organized by Border Patrol employees was found to have contained crude memes, and statements about immigrants and about lawmakers, including Rep. Ocasio-Cortez.

 But the president’s rhetoric and actions have extended beyond unlawful immigration, and his administration has changed rules for legal immigration as well.
 According to a previous report from The Inquisitr, the Trump administration has made moves to block immigration visas of individuals hoping to enter the country if they cannot afford medical care.